thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/quorum.md

 {% autocrossref %}

-The `quorum<!--noref--> getrecsig` RPC checks gets the recovered signature for a previous threshold-signing message request.
+The `quorum<!--noref--> getrecsig` RPC gets the recovered signature for a previous threshold-signing message request.

 *Parameter #1---LLMQ Type*